-The AoA enable the AGM (with a majority of 75%) to allow board members to be engaged in business with the company or competition against the company.
-In 2009, no board member, executive or controlling shareholder, including those who may have access to insider information, conducted business in the Company's line of business on their behalf.
+The AoA enable the AGM (with a majority of 75% of the quorum) to allow board members to be engaged in business with the company or competition against the company.
+In 2010, no board member, executive or controlling shareholder, including those who may have access to insider information, conducted business in the Company's line of business on their behalf.